Batangas: Etymology

+Historical precedents

-The first recorded name of the province was Kumintáng, whose political center was the present-day municipality (town) of Taal, prior moving to the municipality of Balayan.
+The first recorded name of the province was Kumintáng, whose political center was the present-day municipality (town) of Taal, prior to moving to the municipality of Balayan.
 Balayan was considered the most progressive town of the region.
 An eruption of Taal Volcano destroyed a significant portion of the town, causing residents to transfer to Bonbon (now Taal), the name eventually encompassing the bounds of the modern province.

-The modern name of "Batangas" is derived from Spanish batangas, meaning "outrigger [booms]".

 History

-Archaic epoch
+Early history

-Long before the arrival of the Spaniards in the Philippines, large centers of population already thrived in Batangas.
-Native settlements lined the Pansipit River, a major waterway.
-Batangas was a major site for the Maritime Jade Road, one of the most extensive sea-based trade networks of a single geological material in the prehistoric world, operating for 3,000 years from 2000 BCE to 1000 CE.
-The province had been trading with the Chinese since Yuan Dynasty until the first phase of Ming Dynasty in the 13th and 15th century.
-Inhabitants of the province were also trading with Japan and India.
-The Philippines ancestors were Buddhists and Hindus, but far from India and intermixed with animistic beliefs.
+Large centers of population already thrived along the coasts and rivers of present-day Batangas.
+Barangays lined the Pansipit River draining Bombon Lake (now Taal), a major waterway.
+The area was a major site for the Maritime Jade Road, one of the most extensive sea-based trade networks of a single geological material in the prehistoric world, operating for ~3,000 years from ~2000 BCE to ~1000 CE.
+Trading relations with other Philippine peoples, Borneo, Chinese, Japanese, among others were maintained.

-Archaeological findings show that before the settlement of the Spaniards in the country, the Tagalogs, ', had attained a semblance of high civilization.
-This was shown by certain jewelry, made from a chambered nautilus' shell, where tiny holes were created by a drill-like tool.

-The Ancient Batangueños were influenced by India as shown in the origin of most languages from Sanskrit and certain ancient potteries.
-A Buddhist image was reproduced in mould on a clay medallion in bas-relief from the municipality of Calatagan.
+Archaeological findings and written accounts by the Spanish explorers in the mid-16th century show that pre-colonial Tagalogs have long histories in complex, stratified societies with trade networks encompassing Southeast and East Asia.
+This was shown by certain jewelry, made from a chambered nautilus shell, where tiny holes were created by a drill-like tool.
+The ancient peoples of present-day Batangas were influenced by trade with Indianized states and to a lesser degree China, as shown in many loanwords from Sanskrit and unearthed tradeware ceramics primarily from China and present-day Vietnam and Thailand.
+A Buddhist image unearthed in Calatagan was reproduced in mould on a clay medallion in bas-relief.
 According to experts, the image in the pot strongly resembles the iconographic portrayal of Buddha in Siam, India, and Nepal.
-The pot shows Buddha Amithaba in the tribhanga pose inside an oval nimbus.
-Scholars also noted that there is a strong Mahayanic orientation in the image, since the Boddhisattva Avalokitesvara was also depicted.
+The pot shows Buddha Amithāba in the tribhanga pose inside an oval nimbus.
+Scholars also noted that there is a strong Mahāyānic orientation in the image, since the Boddhisattva Avalokiteśvara was also depicted.

-One of the major archaeological finds was in January 1941, where two crude stone figures were found in Palapat in the municipality of Calatagan.
+One of the major archaeological finds was in January 1941, where two crude stone figures were found in Palapat, also in Calatagan.
 They were later donated to the National Museum.
 One of them was destroyed during World War II.

 Eighteen years later, a grave was excavated in nearby Punta Buaya.
 Pieces of brain coral were carved behind the heads of the 12 remains that were found.
-The site was named Likha (meaning "Create").
+The site was named Likha (meaning "create").
 The remains were accompanied by furniture that could be traced as early as the 14th century.
 Potteries, as well as bracelets, stoneware, and metal objects were also found in the area, suggesting that the people who lived there had extensive contact with people from as far as China.